- »Familiarize Yourself With Good Poker Etiquette

 Berating your opponents is seriously poor etiquette.
 “Tapping the glass”, as it is called, should never be done even if you are majorly frustrated.

 It is bad manners for one.
 Everyone is entitled to play poker how they wish, they’re investing their own money.
 The second big reason for not slating players actually helps you in the long run.
 You want opponents to make mistakes, even if that means they suck out on your occasionally.
 Telling them they played a hand badly will make them analyze their play and improve at poker.
-There’s also a chance they’ll get fed up of your rants and leave the game.
+There’s also a chance they’ll get fed up with your rants and leave the game.
 Both of these are bad for you and your tablemates.

 Suck it up and tell them “nice hand” when they beat you with a ridiculous holding.
 You have plenty of chances to win your money back and more, but not if they’re no longer seated at your table.